robindavidgames/ci-project05/README.md

 ### Custom 404
 There is a custom 404 page.

+### Out of Stock Notices
+If an item is out of stock, the site will display this status on the item page, and on item preview cards on the front page and category view pages.
+It will also remove the Add to Cart button and the Quick Buy button from all these locations.
+If an item variant is out of stock, the site will display this status on the variant drop-down menu and prevent the user from selecting that specific variant.
+If all variants are out of stock (and thus the product is completely unavailable), the site will display status this to the user and remove the Add to Cart button.
+In this instance, the variant selection box is still displayed (although nothing can be selected), so that the user can still view variants.
+Out of stock items can still be added to the user's wishlist.

 ## Design
 I have used a simple colour scheme, forcussing on greys and greens.
 This is to create a clean, more accessible and navigable site.
 The green in the buttons is to echo the idea of nature and adventure.